Kylie Jenner has revealed her favourite chocolate chip cookies recipe this week on her Instagram page.

 - Switch to a paddle beater (or use a wooden spoon - see notes).
 Add half of the flour mixture and beat for 1 minute on low speed until just incorporated.
 Add the remaining flour mixture and beat for another 1 minute or until the dough comes together.

-- Using a wooden spoon, fold in the milk and dark chocolate chips.
+- Add the chocolate chips and mix until just combined.
 Cover the bowl with cling wrap and refrigerate for 1 hour.

 - Meanwhile, preheat the oven to 160°C / 320°F (fan-forced) or 180°C / 355°F (standard).
 Grease and line two large cookie trays with baking paper.